rust-lang/book/2018-edition/src/ch19-03-advanced-traits.md

 ## Advanced Traits

-We first covered traits in the “Traits: Defining Shared Behavior” section of Chapter 10, but as with lifetimes, we didn’t discuss the more advanced details.
+We first covered traits in the [“Traits: Defining Shared Behavior”] [traits-defining-shared-behavior] section of
+Chapter 10, but as with lifetimes, we didn’t discuss the more advanced details.
 Now that you know more about Rust, we can get into the nitty-gritty.